pypsa-meets-earth/pypsa-earth/doc/how_to_fit.rst

 How to use PyPSA-Earth for your energy problem?
 ##########################################

 PyPSA-Earth can be tailored to represent any part of the world quite easily.
-The following procedure may be recommended.
+The following procedure is recommended.

 1. Adjust the model configuration
 =========================================